 If you or an employee gets hurt on the job, workers’ compensation insurance can protect your business by helping to pay for wage protection and other benefits.

 In Washington State, you must have workers’ compensation insurance if you have any employees.
-You must provide coverage through the Industrial Insurance Program or through self-insurance.6
+You must provide coverage through the Industrial Insurance Program or through self-insurance.

 Tools and Equipment insurance

 To protect your work gear, you can get tools and equipment insurance.
-This insurance can help cover the costs of repairing or replacing your handyman tools and equipment if damage or theft occurs.
+This insurance can help cover repairing or replacing your handyman tools and equipment if damage or theft occurs.

 Commercial Auto insurance

-If you use a vehicle for work, you’ll need commercial auto insurance.
+You’ll need commercial auto insurance if you use a vehicle for work.
 This type of insurance helps pay for costs related to accidents, such as towing, repairs and medical expenses.

 Commercial Property insurance